 Because the paper salad plates that I used on top of the white dinner dishes were pink, I stuck with that color scheme this year, and chose pink flowers for my simple centerpiece.
 I picked up a few inexpensive stems of pink hyacinths and pink tulips from Trader Joe’s on my way home from work on Friday afternoon.
 Arranging them a couple of days early gave the flowers a bit of time to open up before Easter dinner.

 Add Pieces That Have Meaning to You

 These little vintage glass jars holding the flowers were a birthday gift to my mother a few years ago.
+I got them at a shop in Valley Junction, but these from Amazon are similar.
 Using them in my centerpiece felt like a way to have a memory of her with us at the table.
 She also gave me the little vintage pink depression glass berry bowls years and years ago.
 When I had my tablescape almost done, it still felt like it needed one more thing, and I remembered these bowls.
 Putting some soft pastel chocolate eggs in them for people to munch on added a little more color to the table.